dbt-labs/dbt-jobs-as-code/README.md

 ⚠️ Important: If you plan to use this tool but have existing jobs ending with `[[...]]` you should rename them before running any command.

+[Here is a short demonstration](https://www.loom.com/share/f134030151d649bfb5ff77dd615aab8d) on how to set CI/CD with jobs as code

 ## Why not Terraform

 Terrraform is widely used to manage infrastructure as code.
 And a community member has created a [Terraform provider](https://registry.terraform.io/providers/GtheSheep/dbt-cloud/latest) that can manage dbt Cloud jobs (as well as projects, environments etc...).